 Oh Claudia.
 I wish I could be you.
 I want your flat, I want your career.
 You can keep your brother though.
 I first read this novel for an otherwise boring Aging in Literature class that I took only because it fit my 3rd year schedule at Uni, and well, this book has made it through every single move.
 Rarely have I read such beautiful prose.

 Even though I have memories of chillin’ in Washington Square Park in the West Village, and therefore know how this non-fiction account turns out, I was still gripped by Flint’s long-form journalism telling of this David and Goliath story.
 Robert Moses wanted to raze neighborhoods in favour of massive motorways, including one through Greenwich Village.
 You’ll never look at the abrupt end of Allen Road in Toronto the same way again either:

 Put simply, Jane Jacobs rules.

 My favourite late bloomer.
-The film, Julie & Julia, partly based on her autobiography, gets one huge detail wrong.
+The film, Julie & Julia, is partly based on her autobiography but gets one huge detail wrong.
 Julia Child and her husband NEVER wanted children.
-Learning to cook and writing about cooking was not something she did merely to fill the bleak, gaping void of childlessness.
+Learning to cook and writing about cooking was not something she did to fill the bleak, gaping void of childlessness.
 She did those things because she felt like doing them. #feminism

 Read a cookbook?
 Yes.
 The recipes are almost beside the point.
 Nigel Slater is probably 50% of why I wanted to move to England (and why I like cooking).
-I always feel a sense of kinship when I see it amongst my friends’ cookbooks.
+I always feel a sense of kinship when I see it on a friend’s cookbook shelf.

 If you need to get some bad, hackneyed writing out of your head, pick up some George Orwell.
 If you need to learn how to ‘show, don’t tell’, pick up some George Orwell.
 This novel is incandescent.
 A master.